graphql-aspnet/graphql-aspnet.github.io/docs/advanced/input-unions.md

 :::info
 The `ValueOrDefault()` method will return a type of the fallback value, NOT of the input object property.
 This allows you to return non-null defaults in place of nullable values that must be passed on the input object.
 This should greatly reduce bloat in transferring query supplied values and reasonable fallbacks when necessary.
 When returning non-reference types, they must have compatibility between the nullable and non-nullable versions (e.g. `int` and `int?`)
 :::

+## Support
+Input Unions are supported in *GraphQL ASP.NET version 1.6* or later